Our approach, targets & policy

 In May this year we hosted the Australian SEDEX Conference at our HQ in Melbourne.

-We’re improving our transport network to be more efficient as part of our broader environmental strategy.
+We’re improving our transport network to be more efficient as part of our broader corporate responsibility strategy.
 Some of these initiatives include:

 Shifting to fuel efficient vehicles